sap-tutorials/Tutorials/tutorials/cloudsdk-virtual-data-model-odata/cloudsdk-virtual-data-model-odata.md

 > ### What does the code do?
 > The code introduces a `StoreBusinessPartnerCommand` that uses a `BusinessPartnerService`, a `HttpDestination` and a `BusinessPartner` instance to execute a create command.
-Within the run() method, i.e., whenever the command is executed, it calls the `businesspartner service`.
+Within the run() method, whenever the command is executed, it calls the `businesspartner service`.
 >
 > The `StoreBusinessPartnerCommand` takes a `Businesspartner` instance as input.
 This is a potentially complex (containing nested entities) data type.
 Therefore, in the next step you need to create a nested data structure based on the `BusinessPartner` data model.
 >